lagniluca/SE2-Travlendar-Project/README.md

 # SE2-project
-The mandatory project for Software engineering 2 course
+The mandatory project of Software engineering 2 course in Politecnico di Milano